ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-scanning.md

 2. When the scan completes, select **Critical Host Patches**.
 In the lower pane, review the patch details for each host by clicking the number in **Number of Patches**.
 A window shows the patch information.
 3. Review and repeat for **Non-Critical Patches**.

-  The VUM log files are located at the following path: _/var/log/vmware/vmware-updatemgr/vum-server/vmware-vum-server-log4cpp.log_
+   The VMware Update Manager (VUM) log files are at _/var/log/vmware/vmware-updatemgr/vum-server/vmware-vum-server-log4cpp.log_.

 ## Manually initiating a scan of virtual machines and virtual appliances
 {: #vum-scanning-scan-vm-va}

 You can scan VMs and virtual appliances in the vSphere inventory against attached baselines and baseline groups.
 The VMs and appliances that you select are scanned against the attached baselines, depending on the options that you select.
 All child objects are scanned, so the larger the virtual infrastructure and the higher up in the object hierarchy that you initiate the scan, the longer the scan takes and the more accurate the compliance view is.

 1. Using the vSphere Web Client, select **Home** > **VMs and Templates**.
 2. Right-click a _virtual machine_, _virtual appliance_, or a _folder of virtual machines and appliances_ and click **Scan for Updates**.